messyoxd/Livraria-Frontend-React/README.md

-# Livraria-Backend-Node
+# Livraria-Frontend-React

-This is a library project created to take a grasp of node backend knowledge
+This is a library project created to take a grasp of react knowledge

 # Steps to Run